CipherKill/AppleSpotBlender/README.md

 # AppleSpotBlender - The Apple to Spotify Playlist Converter

 A program to convert Apple Music Playlist to Spotify Playlist.

-Note: I have changed my name from CipherKill to ReptilianPride
+🔴 **Note: I have changed my name from CipherKill to ReptilianPride**

 ## How to run